w4ld/FileAnalyzer/README.md

 	All other file paths have been reconfigured to hopefully be self-contained.

-Currently uses a Yara rule written by cofense as an example placeholder.
+Currently uses a Yara rule written by cofense as an example placeholder for testing of Yara Python script.